M

 Most of the contents of the mind come from a common reservoir.

 The human mind is not a metric commodity.
-If we really want to know ourselves, we shouldn't just study gauges and numbers.

-study the human mind,
+The more we study the human mind,

 the less we imagine we know.